Click below to hear the episode about reading comprehension strategies:

 Tori’s background starts in newspaper editing, but like a lot of moms, once she had her daughter, she wanted a better work-life balance, so she transitioned to creating her own newsletter company, where she became certified in copy editing.
 Soon after, I needed someone to edit and proofread some of my products, so our business lives intersected!
 Now she is a collaborator with me at Wife Teacher Mommy.

-Throughout the episode, we discussed a lot of different strategies to help students improve their reading comprehension, but the one way we find the most important is activating background knowledge.
-While this is a set that some teachers might skip due to time restraints, but think about it.
-You can’t learn anything without previously connecting it with something you’ve already learned.
+Throughout the episode, we discussed a lot of different reading comprehension strategies to help students improve their skills, but the one way we find the most important is activating background knowledge.
+While this skill is one that some teachers might skip due to time restraints, you shouldn’t.
+Think about it, you can’t learn anything without previously connecting it with something you’ve already learned.
 That’s background knowledge!

 Due to the pandemic, we’ve seen more educational gaps than ever before.
 An easy solution to this problem is differentiating reading passages to meet the needs of every student.
 Although each student has a different passage based on their skill level, discussions can still be synthesized through the whole class or small groups.
 This idea also works for homeschooled students, as each kid can read a passage at their level.